15 Data Analyst Interview Questions and Answers

 If you’re able to find new business opportunities in surprising results

-Be sure to describe the situation that surprised you and what you learnt from it.
+Describe the situation that surprised you and what you learned from it.
 This is your opportunity to demonstrate your natural curiosity and excitement to learn new things from data.

 What they’re really asking: Have you done your research?

-Before your interview, be sure to do some research on the company, its business goals, and the larger industry.
-Think about the business problems that data analysis could solve and the types of data you’d need to perform that analysis.
+Before your interview, research the company, its business goals, and the larger industry.
+Consider the business problems that data analysis can solve and what types of data you’d need to analyze.
 Read up on how data is used by competitors and in the industry.

 Show that you can be business-minded by tying this back to the company.
 How would this analysis bring value to their business?

-Interviewers will be looking for candidates who can leverage a wide range of technical data analyst skills.
-These questions aim to evaluate your competency across several skills.
+Interviewers will seek candidates who can leverage various technical data analyst skills.
+These questions are geared towards evaluating your competency across several skills.

 What they’re really asking: Do you have basic competency with common tools?
 How much training will you need?

-Now is a good time to revisit the job listing to look for any software emphasised in the description.
-As you answer, explain how you’ve used that software (or something similar) in the past.
+This is an excellent time to revisit the job listing to look for any software emphasised in the description.
+As you answer, explain how you’ve used that software (or something similar).
 Show your familiarity with the tool by using associated terminology.

 Mention software solutions you’ve used for various stages of the data analysis process.
 You don’t need to go into great detail here.
 What you used and what you used it for should suffice.